← All explorations

-April 2026
+April 2026 · Direction Document

-Brand Intent
+Brand Idea

-the manual is not a publication.
-It is a system that explains.
+the manual is a system that explains.

 What We Explored